emilyvertosick/Statistics-Course/docs/09-answers.md

-The p values for all the predictor variables apart from weight are very low.
+The p-values for all the predictor variables apart from weight are very low.
 A model answer might be:

 <div class="quote-container">